 If you don’t know anyone who has previously hired these services, consumer reviews and ratings are another way to learn about others’ experiences with specific companies in your area.

 There are a million ways people can get referrals, but if you’ve found a company that fits your needs and has a great reputation around town, that is key in establishing trust and making a confident decision.

-As you speak with potential providers, use this Questions to Ask a Home Care Company worksheet to keep track of the criteria that are important to you.
+As you speak with and vet potential home care providers, use this Questions to Ask a Home Care Company worksheet to keep track of the criteria that are important to you.

-Once you’ve gathered all of this information, you can easily compare the results, make a final selection, and enjoy some respite and peace of mind.
+Once you’ve gathered all this information, you can easily compare the results, make a final selection, begin services, and enjoy some respite and peace of mind.